rotki/rotki/docs/api.rst

    :statuscode 401: Provided password is wrong for the user or some other authentication error.
    :statuscode 409: Another user is already logged in.
 User does not exist.
 There was a fatal error during the upgrade of the DB.
 Permission error while trying to access the directory where rotki saves data.
    :statuscode 500: Generic internal rotki error
-   :statuscode 542: Internal rotki error relating to the Database.
+   :statuscode 542: Internal rotki error relating to the database.
 Check message for more details.

 .. http:patch:: /api/(version)/users/(username)